nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 ---
-title: "Matrix: Set Reconciliation"
+title: "MSC4521: Set Reconciliation"
 date: "2026-07-30"
+description:
-description: "Synchronizing or proving set equality over the network."
+  "Use cases for synchronizing or proving set equality over the network."
 subtitle: "Proposed potential use cases for set reconciliation."
+tags: ["Matrix", "Proposals", "Applications"]
 ---

 This post contains a growing list of optimizations, new use cases, or features